CrunchyData/crunchy-katacoda/postgis/qpostgisintro/01-spatial-data.md

 The _with x as ()_ syntax is called a [Common Table Expression](https://www.postgresql.org/docs/11/queries-with.html) (CTE) in PostgreSQL and makes writing subqueries a lot easier.
 The CTE create a temporary table that exists for just one query.
 The tradeoff is that they are an optimization boundary.
-In this case they are fine to use for the workshop but if you use them in future work please dig deeper into the tradeoffs of CTEs.
+In this case they are fine to use for the workshop but if you use them in future work, please dig deeper into the tradeoffs of CTEs.

 ## Final Note